“Blessed are those who mourn, for they shall be comforted.” Matt. 5:4

 “For all have sinned and fall short of the glory of God.”
 (Romans 3:23).

-Believers occasionally act waywardly, transgress, makes mistakes, stumble, willfully rebel.
+Believers occasionally act waywardly, transgress, make mistakes, stumble, willfully rebel.
 What is your response when this occurs in your life?
 Do you mourn?
 Do you hate sinning?

 Citizens of the Kingdom of God recognize personal sin is offensive to Him.
 They admit sin and seek to not do it again.